 Internal Control Systems

-Company for ensuring the orderly and efficient conduct of its businessincluding adherence to our Company's policies thesafeguarding of its assets theprevention and detection of frauds and errors theaccuracy and completeness of theaccounting records and the timely preparation of reliablefinancial information.
+The Directors have laid down internal financial controls to be followed by your Companyand such policies and procedures are adopted by your Company for ensuring orderly andefficient conduct of its business including adherence to the Company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and timely preparation of reliablefinancial information.

-There is no change or commitment which affects the financial positionof the Company that may have occurred between the end of the financial year of the Companyto which the financial statements relate i. e.
-31.03.2019 and the date of report 7th May2019.
+There is no change or commitment which affects the financial position of the Companythat have occurred between the end of the financial year of the Company to which thefinancial statements relate i. e.
+31st March 2021 and the date of Report 30thApril 2021.

 Directors' Responsibility Statement